volfegan/PixelGlitch/README.md

 #### Glitch by Low Budget Reaction Diffusion System

 Something fun I saw in the internet (link to upload).
 I don't even know what a reaction diffusion system is (you don't need to point that for me, I'm searching the term now!
 [Reaction–diffusion system](https://en.wikipedia.org/wiki/Reaction%E2%80%93diffusion_system)) WTF!
-That is complicated to create, but it is possible to create a reaction diffusion system just using image filters:
+That is complicated, but it is possible to create a reaction diffusion system just by using these image filters:
 1.High Pass (sharpening) 2.Threshold 3.Low Pass (Blur).
-Inside the program there are the general purpose functions of those filters to anyone who needs them for some custom pixel manipulation.
+Inside the program there are the general purpose functions for those filters to anyone who needs them for some custom pixel manipulation.

 The process can be used in any image, but it will transform it into a black & white image.
-I'm just putting here because it can 'glitch' images in a very disturbing way (they will become Turing pattern).
+I'm just putting here because it can 'glitch' images in a very disturbing Turing patterns.
 The process is slow and it can get stuck for a long period, so just use the '+' to increase the speed; it will create some pixel artifacts that will make the final result different than from the normal speed.
 This is the effect:

 ![Glitch of some lines and blobs by Low Budget Reaction Diffusion System](img_examples/PixelGlitch_byLowBudget_reaction_diffusion_system.jpg)